falconreid/React-Portfolio-2.0/README.md

 # React Responsive Portfolio

-I Used Bootstrap to build a responsive portfolio site.
+I Used React and Bootstrap to build a responsive portfolio site.

 - Site is a Functional, deployed React application.